 USPS - Insured, tracked and supported quickly.
 Priority service and normally a 2-7 day transit depending on origin but uses any number of airlines for transport, not just their own carriers.

 Fedex - An alternative air freight option using their own carriers, which can slow delivery if there are no scheduled flights to New Zealand and therefore can be slower than USPS.
 Slightly more expensive but insured and tracked.

 EOM - End of Month services (EOM) allow you to ship at a discounted rate using any of the air freight services offered.
 Because shipping is held back until the end of the month we can combine your shipping with other customers shipping to receive discounts on shipping many items at the same time.
 Please note - we need orders to be submitted at least one week before the end of the month for your item to leave at the end of the current month chosen.
-Delayed items will leave at the end of the month they are ready - if an item is ordered at the start of month one and it is not ready until the start of month two, it will ship at the end of month two.
+Delayed items will leave at the end of the month they are ready - if an item is ordered at the start of month one and it is not ready until the end of month two, it will ship at the end of month three and so on.

 If your company uses the above carriers we can drop-ship to your pick up point for a small fee.
 Please ask prior to ordering.

 For further details on shipping, timeframes, quotes and more, please see our Terms and Conditions.